 Visual field test (perimetry)

 - Tangent screen exam.
 You sit a short distance from a screen and focus on a target at its center.
-You tell your doctor when you can see an object move into your peripheral vision and when it disappears.
+You tell the doctor when you can see an object move into your peripheral vision and when it disappears.

 Using your responses to one or more of these tests, your eye doctor determines the fullness of your field of vision.
 If you aren't able to see in certain areas, noting the pattern of your visual field loss may help your eye doctor diagnose your eye condition.